Assam: Parents demand immediate release of student arrested for writing ‘anti-national’ poem

 “When someone publicly professes support for a banned organisation and declares intent of waging war against the Indian state, we are legally bound to prosecute that person,” Singh tweeted.
 “Following due process, chargesheet shall be filed in competent court of law.
 Let the law take its own [course].”

-Assam Director General of Police Bhaskar Jyoti Mahanta told reporters that Buragohain had written she was going to join the United Liberation Front of Asom and was also luring others to join the banned outfit.
+Assam Director General of Police Bhaskar Jyoti Mahanta told reporters that Buragohain had written she was going to join the United Liberation Front of Asom (Independent) and was also luring others to join the banned outfit.

-In her Facebook post, Buragohain had written: “Now a days having a revolutionary mind is seen as anti-national... if this is the case I will repeatedly indulge in such anti-national activities.”
+While Buragohain had not mentioned United Liberation Front of Asom (Independent) directly in her poem, her counsel, A Dihingia, told The Indian Express: “The post has been linked to the outfit because it mentioned ‘sun’ – which is the symbol of the ULFA-I.”

-She had, however, not said anything about joining the United Liberation Front of Asom.
+Arindam Buragohain told the newspaper that her sister was arrested when she was visiting a friend in a neighbouring town.